patriciogonzalezvivo/ss2015/README.md

+ 	Parsons The New School for Design
+	Master in Design and Technology
 	**Creative Coding: Shader Studio** - 7040 - PGTE 5566 - B
 	Wednesdays at D 1208 (6 E 16th ST) from 1900 to 2140 hours